-In the Kaliningrad Oblast a smaller share of historical buildings remain and out of the surviving ones many are ruined.
-The area was completely ethnically cleanised and not only the entire German and Lithuanian population replaced by Russians after 1945, but also every placename and even many river names changed into communist-themed Russian ones.
+In the Kaliningrad Oblast, a smaller share of historical buildings remains and out of the surviving ones many are ruined.
+The area was completely ethnically cleansed and not only the entire German and Lithuanian population replaced by Russians after 1945, but also every placename and even many river names changed into communist-themed Russian ones.

-Klaipėda is the only port in Lithuania and its heart is beating together with the sea, with annual summer Sea Festivals and biannual Tall Ships regattas, Sea museum, Sea faculty in the local University, numerous beaches and major stevedoring companies.
+Klaipėda is the only port in Lithuania and its heart is beating together with the sea, with annual summer Sea Festivals and biennial Tall Ships regattas, Sea museum, Sea faculty in the local University, numerous beaches, and major stevedoring companies.

 On the eve of the World War 2 Klaipėda looked just as it did for centuries: 70% of its people were Germans, while in the surrounding Klaipėda County the situation was reverse with 70% of the population being ethnic Lithuanians.
 But the War changed everything and the advancing Soviet armies found only some 20 local human beings when they captured the city in 1945.